-to open iTunes and download this app, or search the App Store on your device for "Covered Bridges Locator" or "MapMuse"
+to vist Google Play and download this app, or search the Market on your device for "Covered Bridges"

-Looking for the Android version of this app?
+Looking for the iOS version for your iPhone, iPod Touch, or iPad?
 Click here!

 Are words like “truss” and “lattice” part of your everyday vocabulary?
 Did you watch Bridges Over Madison County just for the architecture?
 If so, the Covered Brigdes Locator may be the perfect addition to your app library.
 As your one-stop guide to covered bridges across the US, this handy little app provides the location, aerial view, and architectural background of over 1,500 roofed and enclosed bridges.
 Search for bridges to visit nearby or read up on ones across the country, virtually touring famous landmarks like The Hartland Bridge (longest covered bridge in the world) and The Roseland Bridge (of Bridges of Madison County fame).
 Truss me, you’ll beam when you see how far our covered bridge database spans.